 Enterprise data centers are private facilities that are owned and operated by an individual organization to meet its own IT infrastructure requirements.
 These data centers are particularly well-suited for organizations that require customized networks or can benefit from economies of scale due to significant amounts of traffic or data being processed and managed within their data center.

-Organizations are increasingly shifting towards a hybrid IT model that allows for a combination of cloud and data center services, including both on-premises and through colocation data centers.
-Ultimately, enterprises are making the on-premise to cloud migration for reasons of scalability and faster time-to-market for new applications and services.
-Additionally, enterprise data centers suffer from underutilization of resources due to inadequate resource allocation, lack of workload optimization, and limited visibility into resource usage.
+Organizations are increasingly adopting a hybrid IT model, combining cloud services with data center operations both on-premises and via colocation data centers.
+Enterprises are transitioning from on-premises to cloud environments primarily for enhanced scalability and to expedite the launch of new applications and services.
+Moreover, enterprise data centers often face issues with resource underutilization, stemming from inadequate resource allocation, lack of workload optimization, and limited visibility into resource usage.

 Examples of Enterprise Data Centers